datopian/playbook/onboarding/README.md

 Please implement this [E-mail signature template](https://docs.google.com/document/d/1gpw5zucdlA_tU5geFpIs89AxuJ0is8kMEh6mIDkttnY/edit) into your gmail account

-## How we communicate

-Google Chats is the main text channel we use to communicate with our team members.

-Any project information or artifacts (e.g. README or technical specs) should be kept on the drive and not on Google Chats. **We use Google Chats as a communication platform and not a knowledge management platform.**

-Once you have your Google Chats accounts, please let your Onboarder know and they will add you to the appropriate channels for your role and introduce you to everyone.

-Please say Hello too!

-Refer to the [How we communicate](https://handbook.datopian.com/guide/#communications) section in team handbook.

-## Communicating with clients

-All client emails should bcc crm@datopian.com.

-Our clients can write to Viderum via support@datopian.com (for technical support related matters) and info@datopian.com (for general enquires).

 ## Using the Calendar

 It is expected that you keep your calendar up to date, so that if it shows as free, that means a colleague can add a meeting during that period.

-Google Calendar automaticaly creates a Google Hangout Meets link.

-### Team Calendar

-You have been given access to create, edit and share in [Datopian Team calendar](https://calendar.google.com/calendar?cid=dmlkZXJ1bS5jb21fbzhlbWhqMmJvZmptamF1YTE0cDYzbmlkbzBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
-We use the team calendar to track people's holidays and business trips.

-You can also add the calendars of the teammates you're mostly working with so you can easily see their availability:

-* Go to your calendar and find the **"Add calendar"** section on the left sidebar
-* Enter the email of the person you'd like to add
-* You've now added the calendar
+For more information please check the [Guide Section](https://handbook.datopian.com/guide/#our-principles) in the Handbook.

 ### Getting paid and claiming expenses